Photo by Jenna Muirhead

 News

-Andrea’s essay on building community and finding a city of neighbours (timed to coincide with her new book!) recently appeared in Toronto’s Globe and Mail.
-Read it here.
-She also wrote about finding the wild in the city here.
-You can find out more about her other new books for young readers on her children’s book site.
-The fourth book in the Groundwood ThinkCities series called City of Neighbors is available now!
+You can read her essay on building community and finding a city of neighbours in Canada’s Globe and Mail here.
+She wrote an essay for the same newspaper about finding the wild in the city here.
+You can learn more about Andrea’s other new books for young readers on her children’s site.

 The wreck of the J.H.
 Jones, found after more than a century beneath the waves.